-The City fostered coordination through its participation as an active member in the Charlotte Mecklenburg Continuum of Care (CoC).
-The City actively participated with the CoC and City staff served on the CoC Board.
-The City and many local nonprofit organizations serving homeless individuals continued to work through the Homeless Services Network to coordinate service delivery for families with critical needs related to homelessness.
+The City fostered coordination through its participation in the Charlotte Mecklenburg Continuum of Care (CoC), as well as, City staff serving on the CoC Board.
+The City and many local nonprofit organizations serving homeless individuals continued to work through the Homeless Services Network to coordinate service delivery for families with critical needs related to homelessness, at risk of homelessness and special needs.
+City Staff is also serving in the A Way Home Initiative Pillar workgroups.